 About Caravan Air Conditioner

-A caravan air conditioner is made not for everyone’s needs, but it has unique features most caravan owners want to experience.
+A caravan air conditioner is not for everyone’s needs, but it has unique features most caravan owners want to experience.
 Somebody asks, “Is it the same as a household air conditioning unit?”
-The answer is simple – the air conditioner for caravans is designed for travels that keep water out and reduce constant vibration when traveling.
+The answer is simple: caravans’ air conditioner is designed for travels that keep water out and reduce constant vibration when traveling.
 They are also more expensive than a typical air conditioning unit but have household versions too.

-A variety of models is found in the market, both compact and larger ones to suit any caravan units.
+A variety of models are found in the market, both compact and larger, to suit any caravan unit.
 Like other fixtures, air conditioner units for caravans do have disadvantages and advantages in certain situations.
-To mention some are availability and spare parts prices.
+Mention some are availability and spare parts prices.

 Caravan Air Conditioner Terms